walz0/MeleeCameraUE5/README.md

 # Stage

 ### Fixedness
-Fixedness is a scale factor that controls how much the camera will rotate in response to player movement.
-In general, the higher the amount of subjects (generally players) in the scene the higher the fixedness value will be set.
+Fixedness is a scale factor that controls how much the camera will rotate in response to the position of the subjects (generally players).
+In general, the higher the amount of subjects in the scene the higher the fixedness value will be set.
 ```
 float fixedness;
 ```
 ### Camera Limits
-The maximum dimensions of the camera bounding box are set for each side of the screen.
-These are accompanied by depth limits that control how far the camera is allowed to 'zoom' in and out to.
+The maximum dimensions of the camera bounding box for each side of the screen.
+These are accompanied by depth limits that control how far the camera is allowed to 'zoom' in and out.
 #### Camera bound limits
 ```
 float cam_limit_top;